wp-plugins/slyd/readme.txt

 = 1.3.5 =
 * Removed preloader (functionality temporarily broken)
+* Fixed captions loading even if they're not displayed
 * Fixed error where Slyd caused any loops run after it to be cut off.
 This bug messed up several other plugins and themes.
 Should fix a great many problems.

 = 1.3.4 =